 Previous research supports the idea that hummus not only decreases snacking, but helps women lose weight.
 A 2014 study published in The Journal of Nutrition & Food Sciences showed that hummus may contribute to a slimmer waistline.
 This was because female participants who included hummus in their diets tended to eat more fiber and healthy fats than those who didn’t eat hummus.

 However, the recent hummus study from The Journal of Nutrition ought to be taken with a few grains of salt.
 The investigation was relatively small with only 39 participants, which makes it difficult to rule out other factors that could contribute to feelings of satiety.
 In addition, investigators did not give participants a standardized breakfast, lunch, or dinner during each day of the experiment, which means that other foods the participants consumed could have affected their feelings of fullness and their glucose levels.

 Still, the science behind hummus has some weight to it.
 If you are looking for a filling snack to incorporate into your diet, this Mediterranean food is an excellent go-to.
 Making it yourself is relatively easy, and will also help you control the salt content.
 Plus, if you don’t like certain flavors in your hummus, you can simply modify the dip to your tastes.
 Adding lemon, cumin, or a new favorite spice will keep you interested in this snack for longer.
-Whether you use hummus as a veggie or pretzel dip, a sandwich spread, or a side on your salad, this savory bean dip may curb your cravings and satisfy your appetite.
+Whether you use hummus as a veggie or potato chip dip, a sandwich spread, or a side on your salad, this savory bean dip may curb your cravings and satisfy your appetite.